XingchengLin/RACER/README.md

 * NOTES:
 - The T-cells and their corresponding indices are the same across all three input arrays.
 In other words, binding energies for the j^th T-cell to self-peptides, mutant peptide, and foreign peptide are located at the j^th column of PairwiseAffinity.mat, PairwiseAffinityMutant.mat, and PairwiseAffinityRandom.mat respectively.

-- MATLab source script and functions compiled on version R2017b.

 * Explanation for the output figures:
 Figure 1a.
 Empirical maximum binding energy distributions of T-cells with their self-peptides (maximum for each T-cell taken over all self-peptides)